saylesss88/nix-book/src/nix/hardening_networking.md

 ## NixOS Firewall vs `nftables` Ruleset

 `networking.nftables`: This section provides a raw `nftables` ruleset that gives you granular, low-level control.
-The rules you've defined here are more specific and are meant to handle the intricate logic of the DNS proxy setup.
+The rules here are more specific and are meant to handle the intricate logic of the DNS proxy setup.
 They will be applied directly to the kernel's `nftables` subsystem.

 `networking.firewall`: This is a higher-level, simpler NixOS option that uses `iptables` rules to open ports for inbound traffic.
 The rules defined here